Board of Directors

 He enjoys being a Scout leader and is part of the Camp C.S.
 Klaus staff.

-Joining the board in 2023, Jordan Clemens is a hobbyist and entrepreneur, who formerly owned a local upholstery shop.
+Jordan Clemens joined the board in December 2022.
+He is a hobbyist and entrepreneur, who formerly owned a local upholstery shop.

 He likes learning new crafts, as well as gaining knowledge from the experiences of other members.